My labor story and realizing it was stillbirth

 Nothing prepares you for this kind of loss.
 Nothing.
 For almost a year I didn’t even want Andy to touch me; he was patient.
 About 18 months later we were pregnant again and I finally had our first baby.
 I still wonder what went wrong the first time.

 Have you had to go through a similar experience?
-Share your story below or on Facebook, or get help from our forum moderators.
+Share your story below or on Facebook.